DigitallyRefined/containers-up/README.md

         uses: peter-evans/create-pull-request@v7
 ```

-6. Make sure that actions are enabled for your repo and that they have permissions to write/create PRs
+7. This will automatically create a PR that will create a GitHub action managed `.github/dependabot.yml` file, which will automatically be updated for each of your `compose.yml` files.
+If it doesn't, click **Actions > Generate dependabot.yml > Run workflow**

-    This will automatically create a PR that will create a GitHub action managed `.github/dependabot.yml` file, which will automatically be updated for each of your `compose.yml` files.
+8. Next edit your host in Containers Up! and add the working folder where your repo is checked out on your server and add your GitHub repo URL `user/repo` (without `https://github.com/`), generate a random webhook secret and click the ℹ️ info icon copy the base URL to the webhook

-7. Next update your host in Containers Up! and add the working folder where your repo is checked out on your server and add your repo URL `user/repo` (without `https://github.com/`) and copy the GitHub webhook secret from your repo settings and set the webhook URL to the URL/path listed on the Containers Up! edit webhook info screen.
+9. Back on GitHub, go to **Settings > Webhooks > Add webhook**, add your public webhook domain and base URL (listed on the Containers Up! edit webhook info screen).
+Use the same random webhook secret from your repo settings, choose **Let me select individual events > Pull requests**

-8. If everything has been set up correctly the next time Dependabot creates a PR to update a `compose.yml` file an update will also appear on the Containers Up! dashboard.
+If everything has been set up correctly the next time Dependabot creates a PR to update a `compose.yml` file an update will also appear on the Containers Up! dashboard.